 - Linkages and partnerships with agencies to develop community service and fieldwork opportunities

-- Series of fieldwork courses (Foundational Skills for Behavioral Health Practice, Fieldwork I, Fieldwork II)
+- A series of fieldwork courses (Foundational Skills for Behavioral Health Practice, Fieldwork I, Fieldwork II) and a Capstone seminar

 Take a glimpse into our recent MSBH Poster Presentation and Graduation Event where students showcase their master's project which is the culminating work from the program based on the work done in the fieldwork experience.